AzaD-A/FKnoobs/README.md

-A tool to get ip of target
+tool to get ip of target

-It should be , the ip and port of server1 are equal ip and port of server2
+It should be , the ip and port of server1 are equal to ip and port of server2

 also in server2 it should change into the script